Do you have a UK Mortgage? If so, you may qualify for a reduction of up to 70% after payment of fees.

 Are your repayments on the mortgage up to date and not in arrears?

 If you answered yes to these questions you can sign up for the Legal Quest Mortgage Challenge to see if you qualify for a Mortgage Securitisation Claim.

-Please see below for the costs and disbursements of the Validation and Dispute Processes.You can also use the calculator to see how much you could potentially save.
+Please see below for the costs of the Legal Quest Mortgage Challenge.
+Use the calculator to see your potential mortgage reduction.

 The Validation Process allows us to determine whether your mortgage was sold, transferred or assigned by your lender, at a fixed cost of £260 including VAT.
 This includes:

 Should you qualify, you will be given the option to appoint us to represent you.
 This is a 25% + VAT Conditional Fee Agreement, more commonly known as a 'No Win No Fee' Agreement.

 Recommend a friend or family member and get a £10 reward voucher

 We've launched our referral scheme!
 For every client that signs up using your code you'll receive a £10 reward voucher.